rayguna/CS102_Portfolio_Project/Readme.md

 #### 3. Conclusions

-From this project, I learned to implement the quick sort and binary search algorithms and realize the challenges with implementing such algorithms from scratch, as follows:
+From this project, I learned to implement the quick sort and binary search algorithms and realized the challenges with implementing such algorithms from scratch, as follows:

-- The efficiency of the sorting and searching algorithms depend on the choice of algorithms.
+- The efficiency of the sorting and searching algorithms depends on the choice of algorithms.
 - The binary search algorithm searches for a specific value in a list.
 I had to, therefore, add a linear search algorithm to extract the rest of the duplicated elements in the list.
 Moreover, the binary search algorithm will not yield any values if the search criteria does not coincide with any of the values in the list.

-The search, sort, and filter functions that are put together in this project can be easily and more efficiently implemented using python built-in modules or python libraries (e.g., pandas).
+Nonetheless, the search, sort, and filter functions that are put together in this project can be easily and more efficiently implemented using python built-in modules or python libraries (e.g., pandas).
 For instance, filtering and sorting can be done on pandas dataframe using the logical operators and the sort_values() method, respectively.

 ***